 Our group's quest that day, for some reason, to cross the stream just after the waterfall.
 There was, I recall, a small amount of water coming over the waterfall and running down the ditch at the time.
 You might have a guess as to where this is going.

 I watched my friends begin to cross, which they all did just fine, and perhaps I thought, "I can do this."
 I don't remember.
 I do remember, midstream, slipping right off my feet, landing on the slope, and then beginning to slide down the ditch toward the concrete pipe.
 The surface of the slope was remarkably slippery, which now seems unsurprising to me.
 At the time, in those several seconds in which I was in transit much in the manner or physical position of being on a recreational waterslide (i.e., on one's bottom facing forward) all I could do was feel grief for my friends at my own departure.
 My only course of action in that moment, as I heard them yell "Tim!" was this: mid-slide I turned my head, looked at them sadly, and waved good-bye in a polite fashion.

 So, what else happened, right?
 Not much, really.
 Which is good actually, because what had already happened was enough.
-I slid all the way down to the entrance of the concrete pipe, and right there the slope leveled off.
-I safely stopped myself.
-Unharmed, I climbed through the woods to my friends, and then we continued our childhood adventures.
+I slid all the way down to the entrance of the concrete pipe, and right there I somehow stopped myself.
+Unharmed, I climbed through the woods to my friends, and probably shaking it off in a little while, we then continued to roam the land on our childhood adventures.

 No moral, other than the obvious: be careful!